offbyone/ideas/content/old/asides/post-slug.md

 See?
 This is the kind of thing of which blogging nightmares are made.

-I could follow Simon's advice, but I suspect that if I started talking about how frustrating it was trying to implement a custom SAML assertion verification using open-source solutions in a WebSphere app serving environment, and how I find myself staring at code samples until my eyes feel like they're going to start bleeding, while the deadlines that we have for delivering this solution creep up on us quickly\...
+I could follow Simon's advice, but I suspect that if I started talking about how frustrating it was trying to implement a custom SAML assertion verification using open-source solutions in a WebSphere app serving environment, and how I find myself staring at code samples until my eyes feel like they're going to start bleeding, while the deadlines that we have for delivering this solution creep up on us quickly...

 Runon sentences cannot do it justice.